Shōchū: History

 Shōchū graffiti at Kōriyama Hachiman shrine.
 Furigana is shown to the right.
 It is signed by two carpenters and dated August 11 of the 2nd year of the Eiroku period, i.e. 1559.

 Shōchū production has been historically attested to since the 16th century.
 When the missionary Francis Xavier visited Kagoshima Prefecture in 1549, he recorded that "the Japanese drink arak is made from rice [...] but I have not seen a single drunkard.
 That is because once inebriated they immediately lie down and go to sleep."

-The oldest existing direct reference to shōchū in Japan can be found at Kōriyama Hachiman shrine in Ōkuchi, Kagoshima.
+The oldest existing direct reference to shōchū in Japan can be found at Kōriyama Hachiman shrine in Isa, Kagoshima.
 There, two carpenters working on the shrine in 1559 inscribed the following graffiti on a wooden plank in the roof: "The high priest was so stingy he never once gave us shōchū to drink.
 What a nuisance!"

 From these early times through to the Edo period shōchū was produced throughout Japan in the traditional kasutori way, using single pot distillation.
 During the Meiji period, the column still was introduced to Japan from Great Britain, making affordable mass production of high-purity multiply distilled shōchū possible during a time of chronic rice shortages.
 Shōchū made the traditional way was called "old-style shōchū" and that produced using the new multiple-distillation machinery "new-style shōchū."

 In the early 20th century, Hajime Katahira (1884–1936), Minosuke Kurose (1882–1967), and Tsunekichi Kurose (1885–1925) in Kasasa Village in Kagoshima Prefecture established the Kurose Toji Guild.
 Through their experience in both Okinawan Awamori and sake production, these men revolutionized traditional shochu production through the introduction of black koji (A. awamori) and multi-stage fermentation.
 Prior to this multistage fermentation process, shochu was made in the donburi style with both koji inoculated grains and the main ingredients added to a single fermentation.
 Today, almost all authentic shochu is made with a multi-stage fermentation.
-At its peak, the Kurose Koji Guild boasted more than 500 members who would travel throughout Japan to produce shochu from local agricultural ingredients.
+At its peak, the Kurose Toji Guild boasted more than 500 members who would travel throughout Japan to produce shochu from local agricultural ingredients.

 Tamaki Inui (1873–1946), a lecturer at University of Tokyo, succeeded in the first isolating and culturing aspergillus such as A. kawachii, A. awamori and a variety of subtaxa of A. oryzae.
-His contemporary, Genichirō Kawachi (1883–1948), who is said to be the father of modern shōchu with his development of the Kawachi Drum koji machine as well as the isolation of white koji, also known as A. kawachii, which is named after him.
+His contemporary Genichirō Kawachi (1883–1948), who is said to be the father of modern shōchu with his development of the Kawachi Drum koji machine, isolated white koji, also known as A. kawachii, which is named after him.
 These discoveries results in great progress in producing high quality shochu in Japan, but the Kawachi Drum machine and other innovations led to the eventual demise of the Kurose Toji Guild, which today has just a handful of active members, but primarily continues to live on in a museum in Kasasa Village.
 Aspergillus developed by Kawachi has also been used for soju and makgeolli in Korea.